Open science monitor

-An Open Science Monitor or Open Access Monitor is a scientific infrastructure that aimed to assess the spread of open practices in a scientific context.
+An open science monitor or open access monitor is a scientific framework that aims to assess the spread of open practices in a scientific context.

-Open Science monitors have generally been built at the scale of a specific country or a specific institutions.
+Open science monitors or dashboards are built at different scales: from institutional to national or international.
 They require an accurate assessment of the total scientific output and a further breakdown between open and closed content.
 They rely on a variety of data sources and methodologies to achieve this end.
-Consequently, Open Science Monitors have also become relevant tools for bibliometric analysis.
+Consequently, open science monitors have also become relevant tools for bibliometric analysis.

-While initially conceived to track publications in academic journals, Open Science Monitor have diversify their scopes and indicators.
+While initially conceived to track publications in academic journals, open science monitor have diversify their scopes and indicators.
 A recent trend has been to map other major outputs of open science research such as datasets, software or clinical trials.

 Definition

-Open Science Monitor are a scientific infrastructure that provide a "good knowledge of the state" of scientific outputs and their "open access rate".
+Open science monitor are a scientific infrastructure that provide a "good knowledge of the state" of scientific outputs and their "open access rate".
 They are also a policy tool that aims to better assess the discrepancy between actual practices and long-term objectives: they "can inform future strategies at institutional and national levels, provides guidance for policy development and review, helps to assess the effects of funding mechanisms and is crucial to negotiate transformative agreements with traditional subscription publishers."